altfool/dockerfile-env-setup/README.md

 Please use "docker rm $NAME" to remove this container.

 # problems
-If you encounter any problem related to the XAUTH file, please use the shell script fix-auth.sh to fix this.
+1. If you encounter any problem related to the XAUTH file, please use the shell script fix-auth.sh to fix this.

+2. If showing "can't connect to X server", please guarantee docker container authentication for display on the X server by the following commands first:

+	$ xhost +local:docker